artbrock/artbrock.com/_posts/2014-11-18-the-unfolding-story-of-a-life-affirming-economy.md

 - currencies
 - commonwealth
 ---

-\nVideo from a TEDx talk from one of our lovely MetaCurrency leaders was just released.
+Video from a TEDx talk from one of our lovely MetaCurrency leaders was just released.
 It's rather beautiful.
-Please take a few minutes to soak it in.</p>
+Please take a few minutes to soak it in.

 <iframe width="720" height="405" src="//www.youtube.com/embed/EO7_JKyOAZE" frameborder="0" allowfullscreen></iframe>